dhutapratama/docs/eloquent-mutators.md

 <a name="custom-casts"></a>
 ## Custom Casts

-Laravel has a variety of built-in, helpful cast types; however, you may occasionally need to define your own cast types.
+Lets has a variety of built-in, helpful cast types; however, you may occasionally need to define your own cast types.
 To create a cast, execute the `make:cast` Artisan command.
 The new cast class will be placed in your `app/Casts` directory:

 ```shell
 php artisan make:cast Json